melchr/restaurant_data_project/README.md

 ```
 cd
 ```
-Next, type the following to start the program:
+Type the following to start the program:
 ```
 bin/restaurant_cli
 ```